Please note: Visits by appointment only - please order online for delivery, or external click and collect. Our full Covid info here.

 We print on a self adhesive polyester fabric called Ilfotex, which is perfect for all things signage, wallpapers, decals and wraps.
 The adhesive is non marking, removable, and very re-usable.
 Ilfotex has a smooth surface and produces sharp printing results.

 Prints are only available on a 42 inch roll and can be printed up to a maximum length of 3 metres.
 Pricing is charged at $50 per half running metre.

 We can send prints directly to your customers.
 Just add their details into the shipping address in the cart and make a note to send directly to your customer.

-Current estimates for normal sized jobs only.
+Current estimates for normal sized jobs only (in work days).
 Full info here.